What is Radial Drift?

 In the midst of colonization, interplanetary traffic and cargo, the Salutem raids cargo vessels in order to get resources and send a message back to the Mars Republic.

 Yvonne Leske was one such person; when her vessel was raided, she lost everything.
-She’s been biding her time and biting the bullet for years, but now, she has set out on a personal vendetta to stop the Salutem by any means necessary.
-This novel is her story.
+She’s been biding her time and biting the bullet for years, but now, she has set out on a personal vendetta to tear down the Salutem by any means necessary.
+She doesn’t want to “do the right thing” or to “contribute to the greater good”; she wants revenge, and she will stop at nothing to see the people that ruined her suffer.

 Motive behind writing the story